eriksson-benjamin/tofu_time_resolution/read_me.txt

 generate_data.py
 ----------------
 Analysis of the laser (and synch) raw pulse waveforms located in data/raw_data/ to produce time stamps and determine the corresponding energies of each pulse.
+Input data is saved locally on PC as well as on hard-drive backup.
 Output is saved to data/decimated/10_30_ns/.

 generate_coincidences.py
 ------------------------